sophieM03/git-workshop/README.md

 ## Push to origin and create a pull request

-1. Analyze what `git status` tells you.
+1. Check what `git status` tells you.

 2. Try to push your changes to origin with: